HomagGroup/HOMAG-Connect/Applications/MmrMobile/Samples/readme.md

 For a intro on how to use the MMR Mobile API with Excel please refer to [Excel](../Documentation/Excel) You will find prepared excel files
 - State and counters of the machine [StatesAndCounters](StatesAndCounters/StatesAndCounters.xslx)

+## Postman Samples
+For postman, we provide a collection and an (empty) environment [postman data](Postman) Please import both files, change the variables in the environment (with your user-data) and make this environment active.
+Then you can begin to invoke the endpoints